reTHINK-project/dev-service-framework/docs/datamodel/message/readme.md

 #### to

 One or more [URLs](../address/readme.md) of Message recipients.
 According to the URL scheme it may be handled in different ways

-#### resource

-The URL of the reTHINK Data Object Resource associated with the message that can be used for routing purposes eg in pub-sub communication to the messaging routing functionality will route resource update messages to services listening on this resource.

 ### Message Body